MohammadMahroof/Coffee-Machine/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.x-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A simple and educational command-line Python application that simulates a virtual coffee machine.
-Users can select drinks (espresso, latte, cappuccino), insert coins, and manage resources.
-This project is suitable for Python learners and those interested in simulating resource management systems.
+This project is a simple and educational command-line Python application that simulates a virtual coffee machine.
+It allows users to select popular coffee drinks such as espresso, latte, and cappuccino, manage payment by inserting coins, and track ingredient resources to ensure the machine can fulfill the orders.
+The project demonstrates fundamental programming concepts including input handling, conditionals, resource management, and basic calculations.

+It is designed for Python learners to practice building interactive CLI applications and for anyone interested in exploring how vending machine logic can be implemented programmatically.
+Future enhancements could include adding more drink options, custom pricing, and more comprehensive resource tracking.

 ## Table of Contents